DavidVujic/pythonic-railway/README.md

 ## But why using Railways?
-By using a two-tracked approach in functions, the error handling will be separated from the program flow.
+By using a two-tracked approach in functions, the error handling will be separated from the program.

-Functions will be less cluttered with `try except` or `if else` clauses.
+Functions will be less cluttered with `try except` error handling and `if else` flow control clauses.
 In many cases, this will mean that the amount of code within functions will be a lot less.
 Less is more.